domainic/domainic/docs/projects/README.md

 bin/dev generate project_update_doc <PROJECT_NAME>
 ```

-> Note: After generating a project update, you must manually add it as an item in the corresponding GitHub project
+> [!NOTE]
-> board.
+> After generating a project update, you must manually add it as an item in the corresponding GitHub project board.